 Of course, babies cry, but I could handle it.

 I would see other moms yell at their babies or toddler and think, is that really necessary?
 It’s a baby!
-Little did I know that I would become a mom who needed advice on how not to lose your mind with a crying baby.
+Little did I know that I would become a mom who needed advice on how not to lose your mind with a crying infant.

 I was a lucky mom.
 My daughter was a really good baby.
 She never had colic and she was rarely ever sick.
 She only really fussed when she was hungry and as long as I put a bottle or a pacifier in her mouth, she was happy.
 So you could imagine my frustration when I would get so angry at her being fussy and lose my cool, and then the intense guilt that came after that.

 It took me a long time to realize that even the best babies are still babies.
 This means they cry, they fuss, they require a ton of attention, and their only way of communicating anything is by their cries.
+Taking deep breaths and maintaining calmness can help parents effectively address their child’s cries.

 How to stay calm when your baby won’t stop crying